comp-lin-alg/comp-lin-alg-course/doc/source/L3_analysing_algorithms.rst

 	 \frac{\|\tilde{x}-x\|}{\|x\|} = \mathcal{O}(\varepsilon).

-A backward stable algorithm gives exactly the right answer to nearly the right answer.
+A backward stable algorithm gives exactly the right answer to nearly the right question.
 The following result shows what accuracy we can expect from a backward stable algorithm, which involves the condition number of `f`.